 Of course, in their own minds they don’t see their destruction as something harmful.
 Quite the contrary, from within their own ideology, they see it as a way of setting things straight.

 Sure.
 They feel that they’re very right, but this is not an ordinary debate of ideas.
-Where I draw the line is the imposition of a certain lifestyle and way of thinking through the strength of money.
-They’ve become a money-theism instead of a mono-theism.
+Where I draw the line is the imposition of a certain lifestyle and way of thinking through brute force.
+In their case, it’s the brute force of money.
+Their Islam has become a money-theism instead of a mono-theism.

 Let me give you an example of how they gradually ‘Arabized’ our Islam and started to destroy the local normative expressions of our religion.
 The standard goodbye for people like me and other Pakistanis of about fifty is “Khudahafiz”.
 Khuda comes from Persian and means ‘God’ in a very general way.
 It can imply Allah, but not necessarily.
 Pakistanis below forty, on the other hand, will say Allahafiz.
 That’s typical Salafi influence and their indoctrination.

-So because of many small things like how you all of the sudden say hello and goodbye, I feel like I’m living in an alien place.
+So, because of many small things, like how you suddenly say hello and goodbye, I feel like I’m living in an alien place.

 As a Western Christian, I don’t easily notice such things, of course.
 I only see the influence of the Gulf when I pass some mosque that clearly has a different architecture and that is visited by more Salafi-oriented people.